rajaraodv/loadcomponent/README.md

-	If Static resources are not inside a zip, use "sfjs" and "sfcss" as extensions(see below for more details).
+	If Static resources are not inside a zip file, use "sfjs" and "sfcss" as extensions(see down below for more details).

 	<application>
 		<namespace:load